 Since the two founding companies had an undisclosed disagreement after just a few years, the program is now administered by only one of them.

 This much, at least, is public knowledge on the CFSE website.
 The fall-out was never generally acknowledged, but suffice it to say, each company now promotes its preferred program.

 What are the differences between CFSP and CFSE?

 The CFSE board now offers two functional safety certificates:

 - CFSE - the original "Expert" level - intended for people with ten (10) years or more of related experience.

 - CFSP - a "Professional" level - open to people with only two (2) years of related experience.

 In both cases, the number of years of required experience can be reduced by existing relevant qualifications.

 Can becoming a CFSP or CFSE make you competent?

 I took the CFSE (process applications) exam back in 2004.
 My knowledge of functional safety projects was from implementing programmable logic solver systems in safety applications.

 Since 2004, I have been involved with many functional safety projects, and with a much broader scope.
 However, I would still say I am still not fully competent in many aspects of the safety life-cycle.
 This "conscious incompetence" is a good thing.
 It should mean that I understand my limitations.

 Having established that competence is a far broader subject than any short training program can solve, is the CFSP or CFSE worth it?
 Well, yes, I think it still is.

 Why CFSP and CFSE are still worth it

 The CFSE / CFSP program is an industry-led program, and as such, it does at least try to focus on more practical applications than your average University or College course.

 At the time of writing, you can study to attain a CFSP or CFSE in process safety applications, machinery safety, safety hardware or safety software development.

 The specialisms are essential because the standards and their applications are so different.

-Automotive safety (ISO 26262) is also a specialism that is growing, although my personal experience of it is limited to having read the most relevant standard.
+Automotive safety (ISO 26262) is also a specialism that is growing, although my practical experience of it is limited.

 How do you prepare for an exam?